"Can A Patient With Three Leaking Heart Valves Still Have A Healthy Heart?" Asks Janelle

 She wrote, "Hi Adam - Almost everything I read on the internet deals with a singular leaking heart valve.
 At age 64, I was just diagnosed with three valves that are leaking: the aortic valve, the mitral valve and tricuspid valve.
 I have shortness of breath and I am also lightheaded at times.
 I am curious to know, what are the chances that someone with three leaking valves can still have a healthy heart?"

-To get an expert opinion for Janelle, I recently discussed this topic with Doctor Patrick McCarthy, the Chief of Cardiac Surgery at Northwestern Memorial Hospital in Chicago.
+To get an expert opinion for Janelle, I recently discussed this topic with Dr. Patrick McCarthy, the Executive Director of the Northwestern Medicine Bluhm Cardiovascular Institute in Chicago.
 Here are the highlights from our discussion.

-Thanks to Janelle for her question and a special thanks to Dr. Patrick McCarthy for taking the time to share his clinical experience with us during our valve clinic tour of Northwestern.
+Thanks to Janelle for her question and a special thanks to Dr. Patrick McCarthy for taking the time to share his clinical experience with our community!

 Keep on tickin!